 1. The Trade Secret Case.
-Under both Texas and federal law, a trade secret Plaintiff must timely prove (1) a trade secret existed, (2) Defendant misappropriated it or will inevitably misappropriate it, and (3) Plaintiff was damaged or Defendant was unjustly enriched by the misappropriation.
+A trade secret Plaintiff must timely157 prove (1) a trade secret existed,158 (2) Defendant misappropriated it or will inevitably misappropriate it,159 and (3) Plaintiff was damaged or Defendant unjustly enriched by the misappropriation.160

 2. Identify Your Trade Secrets.
 You cannot protect it if you do not know what "it" is.
-Your best first step is to inventory your non-public information that may have value and for each item, ask yourself what evidence you have or can create to win these jury questions.
+Your best first step is to inventory your non-public information that may have value161 and for each item, ask yourself what evidence you have or can create to win trade secret jury questions.